Convex-Dev/design/papers/convex-whitepaper.md

 * Consensus over the complete ordering of Blocks of transactions `B[n]`
 * A deterministic State Transition Function, which updates the State according to the Transactions contained in a Block: `S[n+1] = f(S[n],B[n])`

 This construction reduces the problem of generalised consensus to the problem of determining consensus over Block ordering.
-The CVM execution environment provides the State Transition Function, which is orthogonal to the consensus algorithm but provides the deterministic computations to computed the new Consensus State (given any Ordering of Blocks in consensus).
+The CVM execution environment provides the State Transition Function, which is orthogonal to the consensus algorithm but provides the deterministic computations to compute the new Consensus State (given any Ordering of Blocks in consensus).

 We define the **Consensus Point** to be the number of Blocks confirmed by the consensus algorithm in the Ordering, and the Consensus State is correspondingly the State obtained after applying the State Transition Function up to the Consensus Point.

-The hard problem that the consensus algorithm needs to solve is determining the **Ordering** of Blocks given the potential presence of malicious actors who may seek to profit by changing the order of transactions (e.g. a "Double Spend" attack).
+The hard problem that the consensus algorithm needs to solve is determining the **Ordering** of Blocks given the potential presence of malicious actors who may seek to profit by changing the order of transactions (e.g., a "Double Spend" attack).

 #### Block proposals

-Traditional Blockchain solutions have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked chain of blocks.
+Traditional blockchain solutions have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked chain of blocks.
 This was the basis for the original Bitcoin Proof of Work algorithm (which used the ability to mine cryptographic hashes as the basis for allowing a miner to publish a block and claim the corresponding block reward).

 Approaches that involve selecting a "leader" to publish a new block have some notable problems:

 * It is a complex task to determine which participant should be the next leader, at least in a way that simultaneously works efficiently, provides security in the presence of potential malicious actors, and is guaranteed to make progress in cases such as leaders becoming unavailable.
 * Including the hash of the previous block in a chain creates an inherent data dependency that limits the ability to propose blocks in parallel and increases latency - each leader must build upon the work of the previous leader sequentially, which implies a minimum lower bound on the block time (given fundamental physical constraints).
 * It is necessary to make sure that the leader possesses the transactions that should be included in a Block.
-This implies the need for a mechanism to transmit transactions across peers prior to block creation (e.g. with the "mempool" used by Bitcoin to share pending transactions), which in turn implies additional communication costs and many opportunities for attackers to launch "front running" attacks on transactions that they observe.
+This implies the need for a mechanism to transmit transactions across peers prior to block creation (e.g., with the "mempool" used by Bitcoin to share pending transactions), which in turn implies additional communication costs and many opportunities for attackers to launch "front running" attacks on transactions that they observe.

 Convex therefore eschews the idea of selecting a leader.
 We maintain the principle that **any Peer may propose a new Block at any time**.
 This "leaderless" approach has some important desirable consequences:

 - Blocks can be **instantaneously proposed**, without a Peer having to become a leader, perform any expensive computation, or wait for confirmation on any previous Block.
 - Users can **select a trusted Peer** to publish their transactions, rather than having to forward them to a leader that may not be trustworthy.
 As previously noted, this is an important mitigation against censorship and front-running attacks.
-- Blocks can be **independent of all previous Blocks**, e.g. they do not necessarily form a "chain" linked by cryptographic hashes.
+- Blocks can be **independent of all previous Blocks** - they do not necessarily form a "chain" linked by cryptographic hashes.
 - It is possible for multiple Peers to **concurrently** propose Blocks for inclusion in consensus at the same time, removing a major bottleneck compared to systems that require on some form of sequential leadership.

 A Peer proposed a Block for consensus simply by appending it to its current Ordering, where this Ordering includes all Blocks up to the Consensus Point, plus any additional Blocks still to be confirmed in consensus.

 #### Convergent Consensus

-Convex uses a variant of Convergent Replicated Data Types (CRDTs) ensure that the Network as a whole converges to Consensus.
+Convex uses a variant of Convergent Replicated Data Types (CRDTs) ensure that the Network converges to Consensus.
 CRDTs have the provable property of Eventual Consistency - which might be informally defined as a situation where all nodes eventually agree on the same value (in this case, the value of interest is the Ordering up to an agreed Consensus Point).

 The CRDT is implemented through: